fbpx

 Lumen vs. RER

-Lumen measurements are comparable to those of clinical RER measurement devices.
+Lumen’s measurements are comparable to those of clinical RER measurement devices, as shown in the charts above.

-One of the most important aspects of any fitness gadget that relies on your biometrics is accuracy.
-The company claims the following:
+One of the most important aspects of any fitness device that relies on your biometrics is accuracy.
+With regard to Lumen’s accuracy, the company claims the following:

 “Lumen’s technology has been scientifically proven to accurately measure metabolic fuel usage when compared to the gold standard (RER) for measuring metabolism in multiple validation studies.”

-More specifically, Lumen says that when measuring metabolism, its results are comparable to that of lab-based RER measurements.
+More specifically, Lumen says that when measuring metabolism, its results are comparable to those of lab-based RER measurements.

 Taking a closer look at the summaries of the validation studies Lumen participated in, you can see that Lumen’s results are in the same ballpark as the results of a metabolic cart (a device used in clinical settings to measure RER).